 But what makes FritzFrog unique is that it's fileless, meaning it assembles and executes payloads in-memory, and is more aggressive in carrying out brute-force attacks, while also being efficient by distributing the targets evenly within the botnet.

-Once a target machine is identified, the malware performs a series of tasks involving brute-forcing it, infecting the machine with malicious payloads upon a successful breach, and adding the victim to the P2P network.
+Once a target machine is identified, the malware performs a series of tasks that involve brute-forcing it, infecting the host with malicious payloads upon a successful breach, and adding the victim to the P2P network.